heroes-coding/Heroes-Report/src/md/features.md

 Contrary to other sites' presentation of the data, there is nothing in the replay files that show who is credited with a kill - the event has the players who participated in a takedown listed in their 'slot' in the replay files' order.
 I am pretty sure HOTSLogs and other sites assume the first listed player is the killer, but the players are always listed in their slot order.

 ## <a name="graphs">The Stat Graphs</a>
-The stat graphs from player aggregate statistics use exponential smoothing of the data, which results in a lagging indicator.
+The stat graphs from the hero page are already aggregated observations for each build shown.

+Those for the player page calculate exponential smoothing in C++ for the over time graphs, so the timed graphs have a lag.
+The winrate by a given stat graphs average out and combine neighbors to a reasonable amount of points for a much better looking graph (if you use too many points, the noise increases substantially, to the point of uselessness when looking at a player with thousands of replays in their history).
+And the k density distribution graphs also bin the data by a similar amount of points for a better looking distribution.

 ## <a name="front">The Front End</a>